The advanced course in piano has a minimum duration of three years.

 Applications for Academic Year 2023/2024 must reach our offices by 26 May 2023.
 Any applications sent after the deadline will be evaluated by the Directors of Studies.

-The admission exams will take place in presence on 13 and 14 June 2022.
+The admission exams will take place on 19 June 2023.

 If the pandemic evolution and the future rules make impossible for the Accademia to hold the exams in presence, the selections will take place by sending a video containing the required programme.